 The gut microbiome is a unique ecosystem primarily established at birth through vertical transmission from the mother or microbial exposures in utero.
 The maternal diet in pregnancy and lactation likely impacts the abundance and prevalence of microbiota found within her microbiome, thus changing the pool of bacteria capable of being transferred to the offspring during gestation and early life.
-In the open-access journal Microbiome, a team of investigators from Massachusetts General Hospital (MGH) and University College Cork, Ireland, report finding that increasing levels of heart-healthy omega-3 fatty acids in female mice – either during pregnancy or lactation – reduced weight gain and metabolic disruptions in infant mice fed a high-fat diet.
+In the open-access journal Microbiome, a team of investigators from Massachusetts General Hospital (MGH) and University College Cork, Ireland, report finding that increased levels of heart-healthy omega-3 fatty acids in female mice – either during pregnancy or lactation – reduced weight gain and metabolic disruptions in infant mice fed a high-fat diet.
 These findings can form a stepping stone to us understand why so many people today are obese and develop ways to prevent the problem.

 Both omega-6 and omega-3 fatty acids are essential to good health, but maintaining a relatively even balance between the two is important.
 The typical Western diet, heavy in meats and other animal products, can lead to excess omega-6 consumption, which can promote inflammation and may contribute to health problems.
-It is well known that the microbiota of the infant gut is largely influenced by that of the mother but also can be affected after birth by diet and other environmental factors.
+It is well known that the microbiota of the infant’s gut is largely influenced by that of the mother but also can be affected after birth by diet and other environmental factors.

-Overview of the role of gut microbiota in effects of maternal obesity during pregnancy on offspring metabolism
+Overview of the role of gut microbiota in the effects of maternal obesity during pregnancy on offspring metabolism

 There are substantial studies indicating that alterations in the dietary omega-6/omega-3 ratio can change the balance of gut microbial species, but there has been limited data on how or whether the maternal omega-6/omega-3 ratio affects the microbiota of their offspring and the associated risk of obesity.